ZubroNET/Discord-bot/README.md

 # Discord-bot
-npm install discord.js,
-npm install node-schedule
+npm install discord.js node-schedule

+### Running as daemon with systemd
+copy dsbot.service to /etc/systemd/system and update ExecStart path to directory where you placed bot files.